benthetechguy/miscprograms/minecraft-launcher-arm/INSTALL.md

 Tick "JVM Arguments"

-Add the following to the beginning of the arguments to specify lwjgl2 or lwjgl3 depending on minecraft version:
+Add the following to the beginning of the arguments to specify lwjgl3:

-1.12.2 and earlier will not run on 64 Bit ARM.
+1.14.2 and earlier will not run on 64 Bit ARM.

-1.13 and later:
+1.14.3 and later:

-`-Dorg.lwjgl.librarypath=/opt/minecraft/lwjgl2arm32`
+`-Dorg.lwjgl.librarypath=/opt/minecraft/lwjgl3arm64`

+All releases and snapshots past 1.16.5 will not run.

 Click "Save Profile"